Garcierjen/Library-for-wins/README.md

 # Library-for-wins
-This is a compiled library for windows(dll), It's shocking that windows can't really compile anything so i compile stuff and put it here.
+This is a compiled library for windows(dll), It's shocking that windows can't really compile anything so i compile stuff and put it here so feel free to use.